chocoford/ExcalidrawZ/README.md

 ![GitHub](https://img.shields.io/github/license/chocoford/ExcalidrawZ) [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/cloudposse.svg?style=social&label=Follow%20%40Chocoford)](https://twitter.com/dove_zachary)

+[Excalidraw](https://github.com/excalidraw/excalidraw) is a very useful web app, but the lack of file management can be troublesome and unsettling.
+We often need to manually save and maintain multiple different Excalidraw files.
+Therefore, ExcalidrawZ has wrapped it up to automatically save edited files for users and added file grouping functionality.
+In future versions, iCloud automatic backup will also be added to greatly reduce the insecurity of using a web app.

+## Download

 > [!WARNING]
-> **If you have already installed an older version of ExcalidrawZ, please export your files before downloading the official latest version.**
+> If you have already installed an older version of ExcalidrawZ, please export your files before downloading the official latest version.

-## Download

 [![Download Link - App Store](assets/README/Download_on_the_App_Store_Badge_US-UK.svg)](https://apps.apple.com/app/excalidrawz/id6636493997)